 I spent the weekend switching the RAID1 array of 1TB Seagate® Barracuda® 7200.11 drives on my server with the newer 1TB Seagate® Barracuda® 7200.12 RAID1 array in my workstation.
 There was an LVM volume group called raid1 running on top of each raid array.
 I had some problems because I forgot to remove the raid superblock from the first drives before adding them into the new machine, which resulted in a duplicate raid1 volume group.
 The following is the process I used to transfer the drives and how I resulted the duplicate volume group problem.

 While on holidays in Australia I took a number of photo sequences to see if I could stitch them together into panoramic images.
-I used Hugins, which is a cross platform application, to stitch the photos together.
+I used Hugins1, which is a cross platform application, to stitch the photos together.
 The basic steps are given in a hugin tutorial2.
 The following is the sequence of images used to generate a panoramic image.

 These are photos taken with a low shutter speed while driving at night.
 I like them because they capture the passing of time without any distracting details.